What to Know About Contract Farming & Care, Custody, and Control InsuranceNovember 21, 2019

 Stable owners should bear in mind that equine CCC is often written with a maximum amount per horse and a maximum amount per loss.
 These limits might be $10,000 per any one horse with a $50,000 maximum payout per loss.
 In some cases, these limits may not cover the full value of the horse.
 In such circumstances, it may be a good idea to transfer risk by other means, such as hold harmless agreements.

-If you have an agricultural operation that requires your care of other people’s livestock, it’s likely a good idea to purchase Care, Custody and Control Insurance.
+If you have an agricultural operation that requires your care of other people’s livestock, it’s likely a good idea to purchase Care, Custody, and Control Insurance.
+This can be particularly helpful for avoiding coverage pitfalls when purchasing poultry insurance and other types of livestock insurance.
 The coverage is affordable and offers a valuable layer of protection for your operations.
 If you would like to receive a quote for CCC coverage in conjunction with your farm or agribusiness policy, give one of our experienced agricultural insurance agents a call at 1-800-537-6880 or 717-665-2283.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.